 The skills that evolved from creating many hundreds of illustrations under these circumstances (most of them under insanely inconsiderate deadlines), had the effect of broadening Reggie's already considerable range and even looped him back to architecture (see Design Gallery).

 Throughout his career, his response to the most frequently asked question - "Do you ever paint for yourself?" was invariably - "My deadlines don't allow the luxury of doing much of anything for myself."
 Fortunately. he's recently been making the time to indulge himself in a little luxury and some results of his frolic with the Muses can be seen in the Fine Art Gallery.

 Because of the enthusiastic response at numerous public viewings of these paintings, particularly the whimsically charming "Sea Life series" (1 thru 5), Reggie has been urged to publish them as Giclee Prints.
 This notion delights him no end, - but!
-Because this boy perceives the "Self-Publishing field" as a heavily mined morass, and definitely a route for which he's temperamentally unsuited, he has opted to share these happy images with the world only through the expertise of a Print Publishing professional - providing he can attract the attention of one.
+Because this boy perceives the "Self-Publishing field" as a heavily mined morass, and definitely a route for which he's temperamentally unsuited, he has opted to share these happy images with the world only through th expertise of a Print Publishing professional - Providing he can attract the attention of one.
 To this end, interested Publishers are cordially invited to contact him.